senthilcaesar/diabetes-nutrition-app/rag/README.md

 The question improvement uses the following prompt structure:

 ```
-You are an AI assistant specializing in diabetes and nutrition.
+You are an AI assistant.
 Your task is to improve the following question
-to make it more effective for retrieving relevant information from a medical knowledge base.
+to make it more effective for retrieving relevant information from a knowledge base.

 Original Question: [user question]

 Please:
 1. Correct any grammar or spelling errors
-2. Add relevant medical terminology where appropriate
-3. Make the question more specific and detailed
+2. Make the question simple and easy to understand
-4. Ensure the question is clear and unambiguous
+3. Ensure the question is clear
-5. Preserve the original intent of the question
+4. Preserve the original intent of the question
 ```

 The system uses a temperature setting of 0.3 to ensure consistent, factual improvements while maintaining the original intent of the user's question.